-The Helmeted Honeyeater, Lichenostomus melanops cassidix, is critically endangered.
-There are currently three small semi-wild populations established in remnant streamside swamp forest to the east of Melbourne at Yellingbo Nature Conservation reserve.
+The Helmeted Honeyeater, Lichenostomus melanops cassidix, is a critically endangered honeyeater with a striking yellow plume.
+Currently there are three small, semi-wild populations in the remnant stream-side swamp forest at idyllic, Yellingbo Nature Conservation Reserve.

-The Helmeted Honeyeater Recovery Program focuses on increasing the number of Helmeted Honeyeaters in the wild and reducing potential threats, with the aim of establishing a stable wild population with at least ten distinct but inter-connected colonies.
+The Helmeted Honeyeater Recovery Program focuses on increasing the number of Helmeted Honeyeaters in the wild and reducing potential threats.
+The long-term aim is to establish a stable, wild population with at least ten distinct (yet interconnected) colonies.

 Please help to secure a safe future for Victoria’s Helmeted Honeyeater.